 Dare Hospice provides palliative care to manage a patient’s pain and symptoms; and assist with the emotional, relational, and spiritual needs of patients and their loved ones.

-Emergency assistance programs provide eligible families experiencing a financial crisis with assistance in paying utilities, rent/mortgage, obtaining transportation to medical appointments, and providing food vouchers.
+Emergency assistance programs provide eligible families experiencing a financial crisis with assistance in paying utilities, rent/mortgage, and providing food vouchers among other things.

 Family & Children’s Medicaid provides health coverage to help with medical bills such as doctor fees, prescription drugs, hospital charges, and nursing home care for eligible individuals that have a dependent child in the home.